Oil futures drunk-trading incident: Aftermath

 Perkins's trading left PVM Oil Futures holding "substantial volumes" of futures, which cost the company $9,763,252 to honour; at the time, PVM's annual income was only $12 million.
 That year PVM saw a loss of $7.6 million.

 The cost of oil worldwide rose from $71.40 per barrel to $73.50 per barrel, the highest in eight months, before the trend reversed sharply; the total increase due to Perkins's trading was more than $1.50 per barrel, which is generally only caused by major events with geopolitical significance.
 For comparison, a $2-per-barrel increase would have cost $175 million worldwide.

-The Head of Compliance at PVM was Iain Gilligan.
-Gilligan had no previous experience of trading or broking in any financial or commodity markets, having joined PVM directly from the Army a few years previously.
+Iain Gilligan, the Head of Compliance at PVM, had no previous experience of trading or broking in any financial or commodity markets, having joined PVM directly from the Army a few years previously.
 He disregarded the importance of the compliance function, which had been underlined by the 2008 financial crisis.
 As Head of Compliance Gilligan was responsible for implementing and rigorously monitoring effective control systems to ensure trades were correctly matched, allocated and verified in a timely manner.
 His failure to set in place appropriate internal controls resulted in the whole series of trades remaining unquestioned and unverified for many hours.

 After an investigation by the FSA, which deemed Perkins "not fit and proper", he was barred from working as a trader in June 2010 for a minimum of five years and fined a total of £72,000 – paid in 36 installments – which was reduced from £150,000 after Perkins expressed concern that the large fine would cause him undue financial hardship.
 When delivering the report, a regulator for the FSA said that "Mr. Perkins poses an extreme risk to the market when drunk".

 As a result of Perkins' trading, he was suspended in July 2009.
 That same month, he joined an alcoholics' rehabilitation programme.
 In July 2010, two days after the FSA announced the sanctions, Perkins was hired by Starsupply Renewables SA, a Swiss-based biofuels brokerage company, initially to create training manuals for new recruits; Starsupply promised not to allow Perkins to trade for the remainder of his probation.
 A spokesperson for Starsupply stated that they considered him "a good man who did a stupid thing".